 My whole point is that God distinguishes himself from humans even before they mess up their relationship with him.

 We know this truth because throughout the Bible, the tempter, Satan, always tries to entice people to raise themselves to God’s level–to be God.
-In Genesis 3, Satan uses a serpent to, among other temptations, entice her to become equal with God.
+In Genesis 3, Satan uses a serpent to entice her to become equal with God, among other temptations.
 In contradicting God’s direct words about his death penalty if they eat the forbidden fruit, Satan says, “For God knows that when you eat from it your eyes will be opened, and you will be like God, knowing good and evil.”

 Another truth in the Bible is that God is in a spiritual, not physical, place called heaven.
 He rules his universe from there.
-When the Soviet cosmonauts went into outer space, they declared that they couldn’t see God there.
+Nikita Khrushchev wrongly reported that the Soviet cosmonaut Yuri Gagarin went into outer space and declared that he couldn’t see God there.
 Therefore, he must not exist.
-Of course, they didn’t understand that God is spirit, not physical, and can’t be seen with physical eyes.
+That statement was probably Soviet propaganda.
+Of course, whether or not he said it, Soviet atheists didn’t understand that God is spirit, not physical (John 4:24), and can’t be seen with physical eyes.

 What is his mission?
-His Father is the just Judge of all humans.
-They are all born with God’s rightful guilty verdict.
+His Father is the just Judge of all humans, who are all born with God’s rightful guilty verdict.
 They can’t take away that verdict since only a perfect person can.
 The many sacrificed animals of the Old Testament have had to be blemish free.
 People have brought such animals to die in their place to receive God’s forgiveness.

 Similarly, a perfect sacrifice of a Substitute must also die for the rebellious imperfections of the whole human race to give them a not-guilty verdict.
-Those people who accept him as their Substitute and trust him to get them to heaven when they die, will get there.
-Those who reject his mission and rely on their own goodness will, sadly, be separated from God after death.
+Those people who accept him as their Substitute and trust him, not their own actions, to get them to heaven when they die, will get there.
+Those who reject his mission and rely on their own goodness will, very sadly, be separated from God after death.

 God is completely separate from his creation but very involved in ruling his universe and its occupants, according to Psalm 139, as follows: